microsoft/FluidFramework/BREAKING.md

 ### `readOnly` and `readOnlyPermissions` removed from `Container`
 The `readOnly` and `readOnlyPermissions` properties from `Container` in `container-loader` was deprecated in 0.35, and has now been removed.
 To replace its functionality, use `readOnlyInfo` by accessing `readOnlyInfo.readonly` and `readOnlyInfo.permissions` respectively.

-### `maxMessageSize` removed from `container-definitions` and `driver-definitions`
+### `maxMessageSize` removed from `IConnectionDetails` and `IDocumentDeltaConnection`
-The `maxMessageSize` property from `container-definitions` and `driver-definitions` was deprecated in 0.51, and has now been removed.
+The `maxMessageSize` property from `IConnectionDetails` and `IDocumentDeltaConnection` was deprecated in 0.51, and has now been removed.
 To replace its functionality, use `serviceConfiguration.maxMessageSize`.

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)